feschber/lan-mouse/README.md

 Gnome uses [libei](https://gitlab.freedesktop.org/libinput/libei) for input emulation, which has the goal to become the general approach for emulating Input on wayland.

-For now the backend can be selected through the config file.

 |  Required Protocols  (Event Receiving) | Sway               | Kwin                 | Gnome                |
 |----------------------------------------|--------------------|----------------------|----------------------|